clalil/My_notes/rails_ruby.md

 - Confirmation validator; (validates :email, confirmation: true).
 Validates that both fields contain the same information.
 ### Validator helpers:
 - Acceptance validation (validates checkbox on the UI, "confirm terms & conditions on a website").
-- Inclusion; validates that attribute's values are included in a given step.
-I.e. that the attributes we are passing in are relevant to what we want to create like not adding our email to our name.
+- Inclusion; validates that attribute's values are included in a given set.
+I.e. that the attributes we are passing in are relevant to what we want to create like "is not included in the list".
 - Length validator; validates length of attribute values like postcode length, pincode length etc.
 - Presence; validates the specified attributes are not empty, like "mandatory filling ins on a website".
 **Rails Guide has all the validations**